shijistar/enum-plus/README.md

 ## Compatibility

-For browser environments, enum-plus provides good compatibility support
+- For browser environments, enum-plus provides good compatibility support:

-- For modern packaging tool supports parsing the [exports](https://nodejs.org/api/packages.html#exports-sugar) configuration (such as Webpack 5+, Vite, Rollup, etc.), enum-plus outputs version `ES2020`.
-If you want to be compatible with lower versions of browsers, you can use `@babel/preset-env` to convert to lower version syntax during the build process
+  - For modern packaging tools (such as Webpack 5+, Vite, Rollup, etc.), it supports parsing the `exports` field in package.json. enum-plus ships with a minimum compatibility of EcmaScript `ES2020`.
+Additionally, if you want to further support lower versions of browsers, you can use `@babel/preset-env` during the build process to convert to lower version syntax.
-- For legacy version of packaging tools (such as Webpack 4), enum-plus outputs version `ES2016`.
+  - For legacy version of packaging tools (such as Webpack 4), enum-plus will automatically downgrade and ships with a minimum compatibility of EcmaScript `ES2016`.

-For Node.js environments, `enum-plus` is compatible with `ES2016`, which corresponds to Node.js version `v7.x`.
-The latest version of `enum-plus` is compatible with Node.js version `v18.x` and above.
+- For Node.js environments, `enum-plus` ships with a minimum compatibility of EcmaScript `ES2016`, which corresponds to Node.js version `v7.x`.

 ---